spree/spree/guides/content/developer/core/preferences.md

 ## Overview

 Spree Preferences support general application configuration and preferences per model instance.
-Spree comes with preferences for your store like site name and description.
+Spree comes with preferences for your store like `site_name` and`site_url`.
 Additional preferences can be added by your application or included extensions.

 Preferences for models can be added without modifying the database.
 All instances will use the default value unless a value has been set for a specific record.
-For example, you could add a preference to User for "e-mail notifications".
+For example, you could add a preference to `User` for e-mail notifications.
 Users would have the ability to modify this value without adding a column to your database table.

 Extensions may add to the Spree General Settings or create their own namespaced preferences.

 The first several sections of this guide describe preferences in a very general way.
-If you're just interested in making modifications to the existing preferences, you can skip ahead to the [Configuring Spree Preferences]("#configuring-spree-preferences section").
+If you're just interested in making modifications to the existing preferences, you can skip ahead to the [Configuring Spree Preferences section](#configuring-spree-preferences).
 If you would like a more in-depth understanding of the underlying concepts used by the preference system, please read on.

 ### Motivation

 Preferences for models within an application are very common.
 Although the rule of thumb is to keep the number of preferences available to a minimum, sometimes it's necessary if you want users to have optional preferences like disabling e-mail notifications.

-General Settings for an application like "site name" are also needed to customize your Spree store.
+General application settings like `site_name` are also available to help customize your Spree store.

-Both use cases are handled by the Spree Preferences.
-They are easy to define, provide quick cached reads, persist across restarts and do not require additional columns to be added to your models.
+Both use cases are handled by Spree Preferences.
+They are easy to define, provide quick cached reads, persist across restarts and do not require additional columns to be added to your models' tables.

-The system was heavily refactored in Spree 1.0 for performance.

 ## General Settings

 Spree comes with many application-wide preferences.
-They are defined in `core/app/models/spree/app_configuration.rb` and made available to your code through Spree::Config, e.g., `Spree::Config.site_name`.
+They are defined in `core/app/models/spree/app_configuration.rb` and made available to your code through `Spree::Config`, e.g., `Spree::Config.site_name`.

-A limited set of the general settings are available in the admin interface (`/admin/general_settings`).
+A limited set of the general settings are available in the admin interface of your store (`/admin/general_settings`).

 You can add additional preferences under the `spree/app_configuration` namespace or create your own subclass of `Preferences::Configuration`.